 This Research paper for Spam Email Prediction research is done in the Software Engineering Lab, Saveetha School of Engineering, SIMATS.
 The Dataset has been taken from Kaggle and this has an open-source license to download and use the data for the research.
 In this project, there will be mainly two groups of samples taken in the project.
-That Group-1 belongs to the Random Forest Algorithm and Group-2 Belongs to the Multinomial Naive Bayes Algorithm.
-The sample of both groups is 30% and 70% of the total samples.
-The Same set of Sample sizes will have for both algorithms.
-Iteration-1 for the Train set and Iteration-2 for the Test set will have 80% of the G-Power (Rafat et al. 2022).
+That Group-1 belongs to the Decision Tree Algorithm and Group-2 Belongs to the Random Forest Algorithm.
+The sample sizes of both groups are 30% and 70% total sample sizes taken are 100% of the data.
+The same set of sample sizes will have for both Algorithms.
+Iteration-1 for the Train set and Iteration-2 for the Test set will have 80% of the G-Power (Wood and Krasowski 2020).
 This helps to create a more Accurate Prediction for the Spam Mail using Machine Learning models.